On the numerical solution to an inverse medium problem: A sampling indicator function

 Similarly we also have

 Using $I(z) = \|F\phi_z\|^2$ and the triangle inequality we have

 proving the theorem. \end{proof}

-\begin{remark} We note that if the measurements are taken far away from the scattering medium, by the radiation condition we can replace $\partial u_\sc/\partial \nu$ by $ik u_\sc$ in the imaging functional $I(z)$.
-Then the modified imaging functional
+\begin{remark} We note that if the far-field measurements are taken on the boundary of the ball of large radius $R$, by the radiation condition we can approximate $\partial u_\sc/\partial \nu$ by $ik u_\sc$ in $I(z)$.
+Then the modified indicator function

-only needs the scattered field data $u_\sc(x,d)$ and approximates the imaging functional $I(z)$. \end{remark}
+only needs the scattered field data $u_\sc(x,d)$ and approximates the indicator function $I(z)$. \end{remark}